Alfa Romeo 75: Technical features

 The North American cars also had optional levels of equipment (depending on the version: Milano Silver, Gold, Platinum, or Verde).
 L/h and r/h electrically adjustable outside mirrors, electrically reclining seats and cruise control were usually optional in Europe.
-The car was also available with a 3-speed ZF automatic gearbox option for the 2.5 V6.
+The car was also available with a 3-speed ZF automatic gearbox option for the 2.5-litre V6.
 Other, more common options such as electrically operated rear windows and an A/C system were standard in the USA.
-The USA-cars also had different upholstery styles and of course different dashboard panels indicating speed in mph, oil pressure in psi and coolant temperature in degrees F, and as a final touch, the AR control was different, and included a seat belt warning light.
-Some North American specification Milanos were sold in Switzerland (When catalytic converters were made mandatory in 1987).
+The US market cars also had different upholstery styles and different dashboard instrumentation indicating speed in mph, oil pressure in psi and coolant temperature in degrees F, and as a final touch, the AR control was different, and included a seat belt warning light.
+Some North American specification Milanos were also sold in Switzerland (When catalytic converters were made mandatory in 1987).

 The European-spec 2.5 V6 (2.5 6V Iniezione or 2.5QV) was officially sold only between 1985 and 1987, although some of them were not registered until 1989.
-Relatively few of them were sold (about 2,800 units), especially when the 155 PS 1.8 Turbo got launched, which in some countries was cheaper in taxes because of its lower displacement.
-To better differentiate between the V6 and the inline fours, the 2.5 was bored out to 2,959 cc's to deliver 188 PS and this new engine was introduced as the 3.0 America in 1987.
+Relatively few of them were sold (about 2,800 units), especially when the 155 PS 1.8 Turbo was launched, which in some countries was cheaper for taxation reasons because of its lower displacement.
+To better differentiate between the V6 and the inline fours, the 2.5-litre engine was bored out to 2,959 cc's to deliver 188 PS and this new engine was introduced as the 3.0 America in 1987.
 As its type designation suggests, the 3.0 only came in the US-specification, with the impact-bumpers and in-boot fuel tank.
 However, the European 'Americas' were not equipped with side-markers or the door, bonnet and boot lid reinforcements.
 Depending on the country of delivery, the 3.0 America might be equipped with a catalytic converter.

-In 1988, engines were updated again, the 1.8 L carburetor version was replaced with a fuel injected 1.8 and a new and bigger diesel engine was added to the range.
-At the end of 1989 the 1.6 L carburetor version was updated to have fuel injection and in 1990 the 1.8 L turbo and 3.0i V6 got some more power and updated suspension.
+In 1988, engines were updated again, the carbureted version of the 1.8-litre engine was replaced with a fuel injected variant and a new and bigger diesel engine was added to the range.
+At the end of 1989, the carbureted version of the 1.6-litre engine was updated to have fuel injection and in 1990 the 1.8-litre turbo and 3.0-litre V6 got some more power and updated suspension.
 The 3.0 V6 was now equipped with a Motronic digital fuel injection system instead of the previous analog electronic L-Jetronic injection system.
-The 1.8L turbo was now also available in 'America'-spec, but strangely enough, was not available in the USA market.
-The 3.0 V6 did make it to the United States, and was sold as the Milano Verde.
+The 1.8 L turbo was now also available in 'America'-spec, but strangely enough, was not available in the USA market.
+The 3.0 V6 did make it to the United States and was sold as the Milano Verde.